eduardoolimadev-design/crypto-client-project/README.md

-# crypto-client-project
-Professional landing page developed for a cryptocurrency client, focused on high conversion, security-first design, and fully responsive layout.

 # Crypto Asset Landing Page 🚀

 A high-performance, professional landing page developed for a client in the cryptocurrency sector.
 This project was designed to convey trust and security, essential elements in the crypto market.